 The air was crisp and ripe with the scents of battle.
 The metallic odor of blood wafted in the morning fog.
 The smell of the dead and the living intermingled to create an aroma that can only come after fierce warfare.
 Whoops and hollers echoed across the fields from the victorious men.
 Groans of pain drifted in the wind.

-From Eliza Knight’s - A Lady’s Charade
+From Eliza Knight’s - A Lady’s Charade- Use Action Words

 Verbs energize.
 An action verb generates more drama and emotion than a noun, adjective or adverb of similar meaning.
 Use vivid verbs, powerful verbs, to ignite the action, paint word-pictures, and evoke feelings in your readers.
 Use verbs that show the activity and serve to paint that vivid memorable picture in the reader's mind about what is occurring in the story.